Skip to main content

 This approach offers several benefits:

-1. Source IP preservation: By using the private IP address of the EC2 instance as the source IP header, incoming traffic on the Equinix Metal side will accurately reflect the originating EC2 instance, rather than showing the IP of the AWS NAT gateway.
+• Source IP preservation: By using the private IP address of the EC2 instance as the source IP header, incoming traffic on the Equinix Metal side will accurately reflect the originating EC2 instance, rather than showing the IP of the AWS NAT gateway.
 This can be beneficial for various networking and security purposes.

-2. Cost-effectiveness: By avoiding routing traffic through the AWS NAT gateway, you can potentially reduce costs associated with data transfer and NAT gateway usage.
+• Cost-effectiveness: By avoiding routing traffic through the AWS NAT gateway, you can potentially reduce costs associated with data transfer and NAT gateway usage.
 Directly routing traffic through the private Direct Connect connection can be more cost-effective, especially for large data transfers or high-traffic scenarios.

-3. Efficient network architecture: This setup allows for a more streamlined network architecture, leveraging the private Direct Connect connection to directly communicate between the Equinix Metal environment and the EC2 instances.
+• Efficient network architecture: This setup allows for a more streamlined network architecture, leveraging the private Direct Connect connection to directly communicate between the Equinix Metal environment and the EC2 instances.
 It eliminates the need for traffic detours through the AWS NAT gateway, resulting in improved network efficiency.

-By leveraging these advantages, you can optimize your network setup for improved performance, cost savings, and more accurate source IP identification.
+These advantages can optimize your network setup for improved performance, cost savings, and more accurate source IP identification.

 Load Balancing

 When you add multiple Virtual Interfaces to the Direct Connect gateway, AWS employs load balancing techniques to distribute traffic across these interfaces.
-The load balancing is based on flow and utilizes Border Gateway Protocol (BGP) Equal Cost Multipath (ECMP) in an active/active mode.
+The load balancing is based on flow and uses Border Gateway Protocol (BGP) Equal Cost Multipath (ECMP) in an active/active mode.

-This means that traffic will be balanced across the available Virtual Interfaces, ensuring efficient utilization of the connections.
+This means that traffic will be balanced across the available Virtual Interfaces, ensuring efficient usage of the connections.
 The load balancing algorithm takes into account factors such as flow characteristics and network conditions to distribute traffic optimally.

 To observe and test this behavior, you can refer to the "Testing the connection" section below.
 Additionally, AWS provides more detailed information about this load balancing behavior in their documentation, which can be found at the following link: Load Balancing Traffic Across Direct Connect Virtual Interfaces